S

 also seen in a passage already quoted from Suetonius’Life of Caligula:

-after first disfiguring them by branding marks, he condemned to
+condition, after first disfiguring them by branding marks, he condemned

-penal imprisonment or to the mines in punishment for the crimes
+condemned to penal imprisonment or to the mines in punishment for

-he has been convicted of, no writing is to be made on his face,
+the crimes he has been convicted of, no writing is to be made on

-albeit on hands or ankles the sentence of his condemnation may be
+his face, albeit on hands or ankles the sentence of his condemnation

-set in one, and one only, branding.
-The human face, which was formed
+may be set in one, and one only, branding.
+The human face, which

-in the likeness of the divine beauty, should never be spoiled and
+was formed in the likeness of the divine beauty, should never be

-with black marks that could never be obliterated, and deep-cut letters.
+to the mines with black marks that could never be obliterated, and deep-cut

 As to confiscation of property and deprivation of citizenship, many